-Inmate medical requests will be evaluated by qualified health care professionals.
+Incarcerated persons' medical requests will be evaluated by qualified health care professionals.
 Health care services will be made available to inmates from the time of admission until they are released.
 Information regarding how to contact the medical staff will be posted in all inmate housing areas (15 CCR 1200 et seq.; 15 CCR 1208).
 Medications and community health resources and referrals may be provided upon request when the inmate is released.

-Unreasonable barriers shall not be placed on an inmate's ability to access health services.
-Health care that is necessary during the period of confinement shall be provided regardless of an inmate's ability to pay, the size of the facility, or the duration of the inmate's incarceration.
+Unreasonable barriers shall not be placed on an incarcerated person's ability to access health services.
+Health care that is necessary during the period of confinement shall be provided regardless of an ncarcerated person's ability to pay, the size of the facility, or the duration of the incarcerated person's incarceration.
 Such unreasonable barriers include:

-- Punishing inmates for seeking care for their health needs. - Deterring inmates from seeking care for their health needs by scheduling sick call at unreasonable times. - Failing to provide necessary translation and accommodations to ensure the inmate has understanding of access to healthcare and to provide the opportunity to have questions answered and submit grievances.
+- Punishing incarcerated person for seeking care for their health needs. - Deterringincarceratedperson from seeking care for their health needs by scheduling sick call at unreasonable times. - Failing to provide necessary translation and accommodations to ensure the incarcerated person has understanding of access to healthcare and to provide the opportunity to have questions answered and submit grievances.

-All routine requests for medical attention shall be promptly routed to a qualified health care professional.
+All routine requests for medical attention shall be promptly routed to a qualified health care professional. and the incarcerated person will be seen in a timely manner according to clinical indications